 Though the ACA limits how much money a person must spend each year on his or her family’s health care, health insurers are allowed, although not required by federal law, to count the cost of out-of-network services toward these limits.

-A plan’s SBC will include information about coverage for out-of-network services and a link to the plan’s website and the provider network.
+A plan’s Summary of Benefits and Coverage (SBC) includes information about coverage for out-of-network services and a link to the plan’s website and the provider network.

 Q 28: How do consumers determine if their doctor or dentist is in the network?